 Commonly used reset style sheets include Eric Meyers CSS Reset, HTML5Reset, and the Github based Normalize.css.

 7. Layout Compatibility

 By applying CSS Resets, developers often remove the default design in browsers and apply their own.
-This can cause compatibility issues, either due to a non-responsive design or due to a lack of support for certain layouts on certain browsers/browser versions.
+This can cause compatibility issues due to a non-responsive design or a lack of support for specific layouts on certain browsers/browser versions.

-Solution : A common solution for this is to use floats that are supported by many browsers.
+Solution : A common solution is using floats supported by many browsers.
 Now, since a float is essentially a floating image inside a text box, it does offer certain limitations.

-When working with modern layouts, it is better to use tools such as CSS grids and Flexbox.
-Since these tools are supported by most modern browsers, they are more effective for developers’ purposes.
+It is better to use tools such as CSS grids and Flexbox when working with modern layouts.
+Since most modern browsers support these tools, they are more effective for developers’ purposes.

 By keeping the issues detailed above in mind, developers and testers are more likely to avoid them in the first place.
-Since cross browser testing is of such immense significance, mistakes in it can cause delays that are perfectly avoidable.
-By ensuring that these failures do not occur, browser compatibility testing can become a legitimate enabler, rather than a bottleneck in the software development process.
+Since cross browser testing is of such immense significance, mistakes in it can cause perfectly avoidable delays.
+By ensuring these failures do not occur, browser compatibility testing can become a legitimate enabler, rather than a bottleneck in the software development process.